michaelhaeusler/The-AI-Makerspace-Engineer-Challenge/README.md

 - 🔧 Add more AI model options
 - 📱 Improve mobile responsiveness
 - 🎮 Add retro sound effects
+- 🎚️ Enhance the personality intensity system
+- 🚀 Improve the development scripts

 ## 📄 License - The Legal Stuff

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments - Shoutouts!
+## 🙏 Acknowledgments

 - **AI Makerspace** - For the amazing challenge and community
 - **OpenAI** - For the incredible AI models
 - **Vercel** - For seamless deployment
+- **uv** - For ultra-fast Python package management
 - **The Retro Computing Community** - For inspiration and nostalgia

 ## 🎉 Connect With Us!

 - **GitHub**: [AI Makerspace](https://github.com/AI-Maker-Space)
-- **Community**: Join our Discord for more retro coding adventures!
+- **Community**: Join our Discord for more coding adventures!
 - **Share Your Creation**: Tag us on social media with your deployed apps!

 ---